 \subsection{Differential equations driven by fBm}

-Recall that $X$ is the solution of \eqref{eq:sde-intro}, and that our working assumptions are summarized in Hypothesis~\ref{hyp:vector-fields}.
-We have distinguished 3 situations: \begin{enumerate} \item The one dimensional additive case, for which equation \eqref{eq:sde-intro} can be reduced to an ordinary differential equation by considering the process $Z=X-B$. \item The one dimensional multiplicative case, handled thanks to the Doss-Sussman transform (see e.g \cite{NSi}). \item The multidimensional case with $H\in (1/2,1)$, solved in a pathwise way by interpreting stochastic integrals as generalized Riemann-Stieljes type integrals. \end{enumerate} In this section we give a brief account on the known results in the last situation.
+Recall that $X$ is the solution of (\ref{eq:sde-intro}), and that our working assumptions are summarized in Hypothesis~\ref{hyp:vector-fields}.
+We have distinguished 3 situations: \begin{longlist}[(3)] \item[(1)] The one-dimensional additive case, for which equation (\ref{eq:sde-intro}) can be reduced to an ordinary differential equation by considering the process $Z=X-B$. \item[(2)] The one-dimensional multiplicative case, handled thanks to the Doss--Sussman transform; see, for example, \cite{NSi}. \item[(3)] The multidimensional case with $H\in(1/2,1)$, solved in a pathwise way by interpreting stochastic integrals as generalized Riemann--Stieljes-type integrals. \end{longlist} In this section we give a brief account on the known results in the last situation.

-In the case $H\in (1/2,1)$, \eqref{eq:sde-intro} is solved thanks to a fixed point argument, after interpreting the stochastic integral in the (pathwise) Young sense (see e.g. \cite{Gu}).
-Let us recall that Young's integral can be defined in the following way: \begin{proposition} Let $f\in \cac^\ga$, $g\in \cac^\kappa$ with $\ga+\kappa>1$, and $0\le s\le t\le 1$.
-Then the integral $\int_s^t g_\xi\; df_\xi$ is well-defined as a Riemann-Stieltjes integral.
-Moreover, the following estimation is fulfilled:
+In the case $H\in(1/2,1)$, (\ref{eq:sde-intro}) is solved thanks to a fixed point argument, after interpreting the stochastic integral in the (pathwise) Young sense; see, for example, \cite{Gu}.
+Let us recall that Young's integral can be defined in the following way: